treangenlab/Kente/README.md

 #### How does Kente find HGT events ?
 1. Kente takes as input assembled contigs of varying lengths.
 But preferably 20kbp and longer for more HGT calls.
-2. Kente employs kraken2 as a pre-filtering and profiling step to give us an idea of what is in the sample know whihc graphs to map to.
+2. Kente employs kraken2 as a pre-filtering and profiling step to give us an idea of what is in the sample, to give a subset of graphs to map to.
 3. After the kraken2 step, Kente then uses minigraph to map the contigs against a pre-built bacterial genus graph database.
 This produces a contig-to-graph alignment file that contains the best matches of regions of the contigs to the graphs

 ## Kente's Pre-Built Bacterial Pangenome Graph Database.